hyotang666/trivial-formatter/README.md

 * ECL/20.4.24

 #### Note
-Trivial-formatter works portable at least above implementation.
+Trivial-formatter works portable at least implementations above.
 But it never means works samely.
-For example, `IF` format is different.
+For example, the `IF` format is different.
-SBCL prints newline even if element is short, but others.
+SBCL prints a newline even if elements are short, but other implementations may not.

 ```lisp
 #+sbcl